99rafa/Sauron-Project/report/README.md

 #### Interaction Server-Server ( *Gossip* )
 In our implementation, each replica sends a gossip to all available replicas.
 Each gossip contains all the updates in the log records.
-The log records list is cleared after each gossip, stopping 2 problems: Sending too much repeated information; Overcharging each replica with way too much memory for the log records.
-But, because of clearing the log records after each gossip, the problem of replicas that may be down during a certain gossip losing information arises.
-We solved this problem by keeping a list of unavailable replica Id's in each replica.
+The log records list is cleared after each gossip, fixing 2 issues: Sending too much repeated information; Overcharging each replica with way too much memory for the log records.
+But, because log records are cleared after each gossip, the problem of replicas that may be down during a certain gossip losing information arises.
+We solved this issue by keeping a list of unavailable replica Id's in each replica.
 This list is updated after each gossip.
-And also, each replica keeps a special gossip message ("wakeup gossip"), containing every update since the last succesful gossip (no replicas were down on the gossip).
+And also, each replica keeps a special gossip message ("wakeup gossip"), containing every update since the last successful gossip (no replicas were down during the gossip).
 This will allow to send that "wakeup gossip", that contains all the information that is known to not have been sent, to replicas that were down on the last gossip, and send the updates on the log records (which are much less, due to them being regularly cleared) to all the replicas that were previously available and are available at the momment.
-In short, this makes it so that the server only sends large amounts of information in gossips to replicas that it knows dont have certain updates, instead of sending everything to all the replicas.
+All in all, this enables the server to only sends large amounts of information in gossips to replicas that it knows do not have certain updates, instead of sending everything to all the replicas.

 ## Implementation options